Probabilistic distances-based hallucination detection in LLMs with RAG: Methodology

-To better capture nuanced distributional differences between \( \mu_P \) and \( \mu_R \), we employ probabilistic distances $d_{k_\varphi}$ with \textit{deep learnable kernels} $k_\varphi$ trained to maximize distances for grounded samples and minimize them for hallucinated ones.

 Our pipeline is briefly outlined in Algorithm~\ref{alg:head-selection-and-prediction}.
-It consists of (1) head selection procedure and (2) kernel training using the embeddings from the selected heads.
-Below, we describe these procedures in detail.
+Below, we describe this procedure in detail.

-\textbf{Head selection.} To select the attention heads, we adopt a procedure similar to the one proposed in~\cite{bazarova2025hallucination}, with a couple of modifications: instead of using the average distances between hallucinated and non-hallucinated samples, we perform the selection based on ROC-AUC scores, as ROC-AUC provides a more precise estimate of the heads' discriminative power.
+\textbf{Head selection.} To select the attention heads, we adopt a procedure similar to the one proposed in~\cite{bazarova2025hallucination}.
 Additionally, we compute hallucination scores using either $\operatorname{MMD}$ on the hidden states, rather than the topological divergence applied to attention maps.

+The procedure assumes the availability of a annotated probe dataset $V$.
+For a fixed head $h$, we define the separation capability:

-The procedure consists of three main steps: \begin{enumerate} \item For each layer and head in the model, we measure the probabilistic distances across all training samples. \item We rank the heads by their discriminative ability (ROC-AUC). \item From the top-performing heads, we select the optimal subset of size $N_{\mathrm{opt}}$ based on their joint performance (hallucination score as the average from the subset) measured on the validation set. \end{enumerate} In line with~\cite{bazarova2025hallucination}, we constrain $N_{\mathrm{opt}}$ to a maximum of $N_{\mathrm{max}} = 6$ to maintain efficiency.
+where $s_k$ we defined above.
+The procedure consists of three main steps: \begin{enumerate} \item For each head $h$ in the model, we measure the probabilistic distances across all training samples. \item We rank the heads by their separation capability $\Delta_h$. \item From the top-performing heads, we select the optimal subset of size $N_{\mathrm{opt}}$ based on their joint performance (hallucination score as the average from the subset) measured on the validation set. \end{enumerate} In line with~\cite{bazarova2025hallucination}, we constrain $N_{\mathrm{opt}}$ to a maximum of $N_{\mathrm{max}} = 6$ to maintain efficiency.
+An important advantage is that, as we show in experiments~\ref{results:nli-transfer}, the method demonstrates competitive performance when shifting the domain from NLI tasks to hallucination detection tasks, enabling its application in scenarios where labeled examples are unavailable.

-\textbf{Kernel training.} To enhance both the discriminative power of our scoring framework and computational efficiency, we leverage the finding that hidden state distributions naturally concentrate on low-dimensional manifolds~\cite{li2018measuring,meng2022locating}.
-We therefore propose a dimensionality-reduction approach where kernel distances are computed in a compressed representation space.
-Formally, we implement this through a neural network mapping \(f_\varphi: \mathbb{R}^d\rightarrow\mathbb{R}^p, \; p < d\), parametrized by \(\varphi\) and transforming the original kernel computation from \(k(x,y)\) to \(k_{\varphi}(x, y)=k(f_\varphi(x), f_\varphi(y))\).

-In line with previous works~\cite{genevay2018learning, changkernel}, we learn the aforementioned mapping $f_{\varphi}$ maximizing the following loss function: